 Each card type can only be mapped to one category across all entity types (projects/tasks/issues).

-In addition, you'll need to include the "Sync with LeanKit" field in the project category Details (or Additional Details or Settings) so the integration can be activated and de-activated.
-Finally, if you want your task and issue categories to be able to sync to boards other than the project board (syncing to project board is default behavior), you can optionally add the Default Task Board and the Default Issue Board fields.
+In addition, for project categories you'll need to include the "Sync with LeanKit" field in its Details (or Additional Details or Settings) so the integration can be activated and de-activated.
+Finally, if you want your task and issue/project log categories to be able to sync to boards other than the project board (syncing to project board is default behavior), you can optionally add the Default Task Board and the Default Issue Board fields.
 You may also want to add and map other LeanKit standard fields as well.
-Depending on the number of LeanKit fields you add, consider if it makes sense to add these to existing project categories or perhaps to copy a project category specifically for integration and add fields to it; you might not want to clutter existing project category details unnecessarily if a majority of their projects will not be integrated.
+Depending on the number of LeanKit fields you add, consider if it makes sense to add these to existing categories or perhaps to copy a category specifically for integration and add fields to it; you might not want to clutter existing category details unnecessarily if a majority of their entity instances will not be integrated.

-With the LeanKit integration enabled an additional section for project categories called LeanKit Default Card Type appears on the categories grid all the way to the right side (for readability, we moved the section next to Title for this screenshot).
+With the LeanKit integration enabled an additional section for project, task, and issue/project log categories called LeanKit Default Card Type appears on the categories grid all the way to the right side (for readability, we moved the section next to Title for this project categories screenshot).
 Once you select the default card type for a category (described below), the value will appear in the category's LK Default Card Type section (rather than a checkbox like other selected sections):

 Note: The instructions that follow are for setting up a project category.
-If you want to include tasks and/or issues you'll follow the same instructions for their respective categories.
+If you want to include tasks and/or issues/project logs you'll follow the same instructions for their respective categories.

 - Navigate to Admin/Setup/All Entities/Projects/Categories and take a look at the list of categories.
 Decide whether to use an existing category or create a new one.
 This example uses the category Agile Feature Work.